Parents and Carers

 Pupil Premium strategies and review statements can be found under the ‘policies’ section of the website.

-THE SCHOOL takes pride in the appearance and conduct of its pupils.
+Our school takes pride in the appearance and conduct of its pupils.
 The School’s reputation in this area is of importance to individual pupils both during school life and later when seeking employment.
 Part of the school’s mission is to poster pride in personal appearance.
-The Headteacher reserves the right to prohibit unsuitable fashions.styles in dress and personal appearance.
+The Headteacher reserves the right to prohibit unsuitable fashions/styles in dress and personal appearance.
 If you are in doubt, please contact the school for clarification.

 Please be advised that our official St John Fisher uniform suppliers are: